Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Performance Evaluation

 \subsection{Environments}

-We conduct experiments on three environments--ALFWorld~\citep{shridhar2021alfworld}, Webshop~\citep{yao2022webshop}, and HotpotQA~\citep{yang2018hotpotqa}.
-These environments are not typical machine learning datasets, rather they are interactive environments that generate observations and receive actions in the form of texts.
-Although these may seem to be decoupled from the robotic planning, we argue that the action space in these environments can be regarded as \emph{plans}.
+We conducted experiments in three environments--ALFWorld~\cite{shridhar2021alfworld}, Webshop~\cite{yao2022webshop}, and HotpotQA~\cite{yang2018hotpotqa}.
+These environments are not typical machine learning datasets; rather, they are interactive environments that generate observations and receive actions in the form of texts.
+Although these may seem to be decoupled from robotic planning, we argue that the action space in these environments can be regarded as \emph{plans}.
 With a plan, a low-level executor (e.g., a robot hand) can ground this plan to a sequence of control signals (e.g., move the index finger to the left by 1cm).
-Our work mainly focuses on the planning part where we generate orders/commands for the robot to perform and a low-level algorithm will translate these orders or commands to the robots' real action spaces.
-Therefore, the purpose of these environments is only to test the planning ability of the proposed HCRL.
+Our work mainly focuses on the planning part, where we generate orders/commands for the robot to perform, and a low-level algorithm will translate these orders or commands to the robots' real action spaces.
+Therefore, the purpose of these environments is only to test the planning capacity of the proposed RAHL.

-\textbf{ALFWorld:} ALFWorld is a text-based household environment that requires an agent to make decisions over multiple steps to complete a task such as putting a hot apple on the countertop.
+\textbf{ALFWorld:} ALFWorld is a household environment that requires an agent to make decisions over multiple steps to complete a task, such as putting a hot apple on the countertop.
 We follow the setup in Reflexion and run 134 scenarios across six different tasks, including moving a hidden object, cleaning an object, heating or cooling an object, etc. Typically, a task can be decomposed into several sequential sub-tasks.

-\textbf{Webshop:} Webshop is an online benchmark environment that tests the agent's ability to navigate through websites to locate items, select correct options, and purchase items.
+\textbf{Webshop:} Webshop is an online benchmark environment that tests the agent's ability to navigate through websites to locate items, select the correct options, and purchase items.
 There are two types of actions--search for an item on the search page and click a button on the page.
-The agent will need to extract useful information from the observation and choose the correct option according to the instructions in order to succeed.
+The agent will need to extract useful information from the observation and choose the correct option according to the instructions.

 \textbf{HotpotQA:} HotpotQA is a Wikipedia-based search simulator with 113K question-answer pairs.
-The agent needs to search, extract information from search results, and combine information from multiple searches to obtain the final answer.
-There are three kinds of actions--search an entity, look up a keyword in the searched content, and finish the question with an answer.
+The agent needs to search, extract information from the search results, and combine information from multiple searches to obtain the final answer.
+There are three kinds of actions--search an entity, look up a keyword in the searched content, and finish with an answer.